nafizjiwa/REACT-REDUX-Complex-State/README.md

 - CombineReducers, avoids the manual creation of the rootReducer function
 - CombineReducer accepts the reducers object and returns a rootReducer function which contains each slice state and action

-        //reducer object contains all slice reducers
-      const reducers = {      2.
+              //REDUCER OBJECT CONTAINS ALL SLICE REDUCERS UPDATING ALL SLICES OF THE STORE'S STATE const reducers = {      2.
-          todos: todosReducer, 1.  //keyName = name of slice: ReducerName// };
+          todos: todosReducer, 1.  //keyName = SliceName: SliceReducerName// };
       const rootReducer = combineReducers(reducers);
       const store = createStore(rootReducer);
          //STORE OBJECT CREATED BY PASSING IN rootREDUCER

-##### When an Action is dispatch --> arrives at store --> rootReducer is executed --> which calls all slice reducers --> the action and slice of state is passed down appropriate slice
+### When an Action is dispatched --> arrives at store --> rootReducer is executed which calls all slice reducers --> the action and slice of state is passed down appropriate slice

+## FILE STRUCTURE FOR REDUX

+- For each state put its action creators and slice reducer in its own sub file which can be imported into the store.js

+            src/
+            |-- index.js
+            |-- app/
+                |-- store.js
+            |-- features/
+                |-- featureA/
+                    |-- featureASlice.js
+                |-- featureB/
+                    |-- featureBSlice.js

+- So the in the store.js file:

+      import { createStore, combineReducers } from 'redux';

+      // FIRST, IMPORT SLICE REDUCER
+      import { sliceReducerA } from '../featuresFile/sliceAReducer.js';
+      import { sliceReducerB } from '../featuresFile/sliceBReducer.js';

+      //SECOND, CONSTRUCT THE REDUCERS OBJECT
+      const reducers = {
+        // Add the slice properties here
+         sliceA: sliceAReducer,
+         sliceB: sliceBReducer
+      }

+      //THIRD & FOURTH, PASS REDUCER OBJECT INTO COMBINEREDUCERS THEN CREATE STORE const store = createStore(combineReducers(reducers))